aliutkus/torchsearchsorted/README.md

 This repository is an implementation of the searchsorted function to work for pytorch CUDA Tensors.
 Initially derived from the great [C extension tutorial](https://github.com/chrischoy/pytorch-custom-cuda-tutorial), but totally changed since then because building C extensions is not available anymore on pytorch 1.0.

-> Warning: only works with pytorch > v1.0
+> Warning: only works with pytorch > v1.0 and CUDA > v10

 ## Description